ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     },
   }

-A scheduler for the learning rate, which can update the value of the learning rate after a number of epochs specified by the :code:`step_size` parameter, by multiplying it by a factor :code:`gamma`.
+We can also set up a scheduler for the learning rate, which can update the value of the learning rate after a number of epochs specified by the :code:`step_size` parameter, by multiplying it by a factor :code:`gamma`.
 In this example after :math:`128` training epochs the learning rate is multiplied by a factor :math:`0.1`.
 Note that scheduling has different effects depending on the optimizer.
+For example for an adaptive optimizer like ADAM the learning rate is automatically adjusted during training, depending on the values of the loss gradients with respect to the network weights.
+Therefore the learning scheduler could not be effective in this case.
+On the other hand, for optimizer where the learning rate is fixed, rescheduling its value after some training epochs could help to converge faster towards a minimum of the loss landscape.

 .. code-block:: json